Get Ready For Another Cold Blast: Possible Snow, Wintry Mix On Its Way

 A strong cold front with low pressure will be coming in.

-WJZ’s Meg McNamara says it will start with rain, possibly some snow, and then turn into freezing rain during your commute home.
+It will start with rain, possibly some snow, up to two to four inches, and then turn into freezing rain during your commute home.

 As the week progresses into Wednesday, we could also see some flash freezing overnight.